What is hydroxychloroquine?

-These lysosomotropic effects occur in macrophages, dendritic cells and lymphocytes.
-HCQ has a dichotomous effect on T cells.
+These lysosomotropic effects occur in macrophages, dendritic cells, and lymphocytes.
+Hydroxychloroquine has a two-fold impact on T cells.
 It inhibits CD4 T-cell stimulation, but also promotes CD8 T-cell stimulation.
 The combined effect is a beneficial action in autoimmunity without a penalty of increased opportunistic infections.

-Anti-proliferative and immunomodulatory effects are mediated by decreasing lymphocyte proliferation, interference with natural killer cell activity, and possibly alteration of auto-antibody production.
+Antiproliferative and immunomodulatory effects are mediated by decreasing lymphocyte proliferation, interference with natural killer cell activity, and possibly the alteration of auto-antibody production.

-Photoprotective effects are not completely understood.
-Current theories include:
+The photoprotective effects of hydroxychloroquine are not entirely understood.
+Current theories include that the:

-Antimalarial medications prevent platelet aggregation and act as prostaglandin antagonists due to inhibition of phospholipase A2.
-Therefore, it may be used as life-long therapy for patients with systemic lupus who are at an increased risk of cardiovascular disease.
+Antimalarial medications prevent platelet aggregation and act as prostaglandin antagonists due to the inhibition of phospholipase A2.
+Therefore, hydroxychloroquine may be used as a life-long therapy for patients with systemic lupus who are at an increased risk of cardiovascular disease.

 Other effects of hydroxychloroquine include:

-Hydroxychloroquine [PlaquenilTM] is dispensed as 200 mg tablets which is equivalent to 155 mg of the base.
+Hydroxychloroquine is dispensed as 200 mg tablets, which is equivalent to 155 mg of the base.

 Hydroxychloroquine should be taken with a meal or a glass of milk to minimise the gastrointestinal side effects.

-Alternate day dosing can be used.
-For example, 400 mg alternating with 200 mg daily can be used to reach an effective daily dosing of 300 mg/day.
+Alternate-day dosing can be used.
+For example, hydroxychloroquine 400 mg alternating with hydroxychloroquine 200 mg daily can be used to reach effective daily dosing of 300 mg/day.